1. Home

 Share Article

-Becoming a board certified psychiatric pharmacist requires dedication, knowledge, and commitment to helping patients with mental health conditions.
+Becoming a board-certified psychiatric pharmacist requires dedication, knowledge, and commitment to helping patients with mental health conditions.
 The role of a psychiatric pharmacist is to work alongside mental health professionals to optimize medication therapy for patients with mental health disorders.
-Treating mental health and psychiatric illnesses, disorders, and diseases requires a multi-disciplinary approach.
+Treating mental health and psychiatric illnesses, disorders, and diseases requires a multidisciplinary approach.

 Board Certification Process to Become a Psychiatric Pharmacist